Damages (Asbestos-Related Conditions) (No. 2) Bill

 Government Spending

-The bill is likely to increase government spending due to the increased number of successful compensation claims.
-The exact financial impact is difficult to predict and no figures were provided in the bill text.
+The bill is expected to significantly increase government spending due to the increased number of successful compensation claims for asbestos-related conditions.
+Precise figures are not provided in the bill itself but would depend on the number of successful lawsuits.

 Groups Affected

-- Individuals with asbestos-related pleural plaques, pleural thickening, or asbestosis: They may be able to claim damages, even without significant physical impairment.
+- Individuals with asbestos-related pleural plaques, pleural thickening, or asbestosis: This bill grants them the right to claim compensation, even in the absence of demonstrable physical impairment.

-- Employers and insurers: They may face increased liability for asbestos-related claims.
+- Employers and insurers: They face increased liability and potential costs associated with compensation claims.

 Powered by nyModel